kokkos/kokkos-core-wiki/source/ProgrammingGuide/Custom-Reductions-Custom-Reducers.md

    * The reducer concept methods must be implemented
    * The exposed result_view_type must be defined in the memory space where the object is used

+Note: Even for tagged reductions, i.e., when specifying a tag in the policy, potential `init`/`join`/`final` member functions must not take a `WorkTag` argument.

 ## Example

 This example performs a custom reduction on an array using a custom class and reducer.